karatelabs/karate/karate-gatling/README.md

 This is useful as an alternative to using a random UUID where you want to create unique users, and makes it easy to co-relate values to your test-run in some situations.

+For advanced Gatling simulations -  the state of Karate variables at the end of a `Feature` execution will be automatically injected into the Gatling session and available to other `karateFeature()` executions within the same Gatling "scenario" (note that the terminology "scenario" here is specific to Gatling).
+See [Chaining](#chaining) for more.

+So there are two ways to pass data from Gatling to a Karate `Feature`.
+The first is the use of the `__gatling` "special" variable.
+But when you want to minimize conditional logic in your Karate scripts, you can use [`karateSet()`](#karateset) to set-up variables directly.
+So prefer the second approach, as the goal should be to re-use Karate functional-tests as performance-tests without making any changes to the `Feature` files.

 ### Feeders
 Because of the above mechanism which allows Karate to "see" Gatling session data, you can use [feeders](https://gatling.io/docs/current/session/feeder) effectively.
 For example: